-- (a) The premium costs and dividends, where applicable, for the above plans outlined in Sections 21.01, 21.02(a) and 21.03 above shall be paid for 100% by the Employer. - (b) Enrolment in all Benefit Plans will be effective from the first day of the pay period immediately following the completion of the qualifying period, if any. - (c) Further details on these plans are provided in the Employees' Benefits Booklet and the Human Resources Department.
+- a) The premium costs and dividends, where applicable, for the above plans outlined in Sections 21.01, 21.02(a) and 21.03 above shall be paid for 100% by the Employer. - b) Enrolment in all Benefit Plans will be effective from the first day of the pay period immediately following the completion of the qualifying period, if any. - c) Further details on these plans are provided in the Employees' Benefits Booklet and the Human Resources Department.

-ARTICLE 22 TRANSIT PASS
+ARTICLE 22 - TRANSIT PASS

-- 22.01 Employees who are members of the COPE, except casual employees shall be entitled to a yearly transit pass.
-In addition, one pass will be issued to a spouse or child.
-Passes are subject to Canada Revenue Agency taxation rules. - 22.02 Casual employees shall be reimbursed for local journeys on the Employer's urban transit system between the employee's home and the employee's work location, or provided with a transit pass at the Employer's discretion. - 22.03 Retired employees with two (2) or more years of service will receive a bus pass for areas where the Employer operates an urban transit system.
+- 22.01 Employees who are members of the COPE shall be entitled to a yearly transit pass.
+In addition, one pass will be issued to a spouse and up to one (1) eligible dependant; or, two (2) eligible dependants.
+Passes are subject to Canada Revenue Agency taxation rules. - 22.02 Retired employees with two (2) or more years of service will receive a bus pass for areas where the Employer operates an urban transit system.
 Such passes will be automatically issued to employees who are resident in areas where the Employer operates an urban transit system and will be provided upon request to those who do not.
-These passes are subject to Canada Revenue Agency taxation rules. - 22.04 An employee shall surrender his pass upon termination of employment. - 22.05 All employees who meet the medical requirements for using the handyDART service will have their bus passes recognized for that service where it is available. - 22.06 Employees making wrongful use of their transit pass, including loaning their pass to any other person, shall be subject to discipline.
+These passes are subject to Canada Revenue Agency taxation rules. - 22.03 An employee shall surrender his pass upon termination of employment. - 22.04 All employees who meet the medical requirements for using the HandyDART service will have their bus passes recognized for that service where it is available. - 22.05 Employees making wrongful use of their transit pass, including loaning their pass to any other person, shall be subject to discipline.

-ARTICLE 23 PERSONAL RIGHTS
+ARTICLE 23 - PERSONAL RIGHTS

-23.01 HARASSMENT
+23.01 Harassment Personal Rights

-- (a) The Employer and the Union agree that discrimination and/or harassment of any employee because of colour, national origin, religion, age, marital status, sexual orientation, or disability is absolutely prohibited.
-Every employee has the right to work in an environment of mutual respect, free from discrimination and harassment including sexual harassment from other employees. - (b) The Employer and the Union agree to work together, under the auspices of the Human Rights Policy and Workplace Code of Conduct, to ensure that the workplace is harassment free. - (c) The Employer and the Union agree that any allegation of harassment should be dealt with in an expeditious manner, and they will encourage their respective representatives to do all they can to ensure that delays in dealing with such allegations are minimized.
-The process must be fair, consistent, and expeditious. - (d) The Employer recognizes the importance of the Union's involvement in this matter, and welcomes the Union's input on these policies.
+- a) The Employer and the Union agree that discrimination and/or harassment of any employee because of colour, national origin, religion, age, marital status, sexual orientation, gender expression or disability is absolutely prohibited.
+Every employee has the right to work in an environment of mutual respect, free from discrimination and harassment including sexual harassment from other employees. - b) The Employer and the Union agree to work together, under the auspices of the Human Rights Policy and Workplace Code of Conduct, to ensure that the workplace is harassment free. - c) The Employer and the Union agree that any allegation of harassment should be dealt with in an expeditious manner, and they will encourage their respective representatives to do all they can to ensure that delays in dealing with such allegations are minimized.
+The process must be fair, consistent, and expeditious. - d) The Employer recognizes the importance of the Union's involvement in this matter, and welcomes the Union's input on these policies.
 The Employer undertakes to consult with the Union on a regular basis on such matters as the definition of harassment and any other aspect of the policy on which the Union has a particular viewpoint.
-The Employer will give every reasonable consideration to policy change proposals put forward by the Union. - (e) An employee who alleges he has been subject to harassment may file a grievance pursuant to Article 3.00 of the Collective Agreement.
+The Employer will give every reasonable consideration to policy change proposals put forward by the Union.